survivejs/webpack-book/manuscript/styling/01_loading.md

 npm install css-loader style-loader --save-dev
 ```

 Now let's make sure webpack is aware of them.
-Configure as follows:
+Add a new function at the end of the part definition:

 **webpack.parts.js**